sangeethakandel/blogbuilder/README.md

 #############################
-This is a readme for web apps
+This is a readme for frontend